edgi-govdata-archiving/EEW-Website/content/home/intro.md

 In these virtual workshops, we will work with community organizers, concerned residents, and university students and staff to dive into the data and stories in your legislative districts, zip codes, and counties to find out: (1) what companies are emitting; (2) what are the associated environmental health risks; (3) what is and isn’t being tracked; (4) whether local facilities are violating their permits; and (5) what environmental enforcement looks like in your area.

-**Together, we can use publicly available data to hold our government and industry accountable.**
+<big>Together, we can use publicly available data to hold our government and industry accountable.</big>

 ##Goals